Skip to main content Skip to local navigation

 The Spiritual:

-We consider Seljak et. al’s (2008) analysis of the close connections between religion, ethnicity and race in the Ontario context and caution that Christian privilege can result in anti-religious sentiment, ethno-religious alienation, polarization, and alienation, rooted in the belief that religious practices and identities are incompatible with Canadian identity and citizenship (OHRC, n.d.).
+We consider Seljak et al.’s (2008) analysis of the close connections between religion, ethnicity and race in the Ontario context and caution that Christian privilege can result in anti-religious sentiment, ethno-religious alienation, polarization, and alienation, rooted in the belief that religious practices and identities are incompatible with Canadian identity and citizenship (OHRC, n.d.).
 This encourages the creation of religious “ghettoes” that may lead to religious radicalization and disengagement from Canadian public life (OHRC, n.d.).
 We heed Butler’s (2000) warning that spirituality may be commodified in modern schooling, reducing it to individual approaches instead of situating it in larger contexts of social struggle.

 Critical Spirituality

 Our current theories and models of leadership leave much to be desired in the acknowledgment of spiritual ways of knowing.
 Drawing from critical theory as well as prophetic African American spirituality, Dantley (2003) describes how critical spirituality supports courageous confrontation of inequitable systems and sustains hope in planning for a more just future.
 He also suggests that critical spirituality “not only deconstructs asymmetrical relations of power that dominate the educational system but can also be instrumental in prescribing acts of reflective resistance purposed to bring about a radical reconstruction of schools” (Dantley, 2003, p.
 3).
-Like Fiona Gardner (2011), we question whether spirituality can transform the world.
+We urge that a deeper understanding of the “intersections of multiple structures of oppression and domination on the self-perceptions and experiences of Religiously Minoritized People of Colour (RMPOC)” (Rashad & Stewart, 2021, p.
+148) would offer further insights into collectively working towards a more equitable world.
+For example, we cannot understand systems of white supremacy outside of understandings of Christian hegemony and settler/colonialism, intersections that gave rise to what we now know as “Canada”.

-Spiritual connection may offer leaders a sense of purpose, belonging, strength, fortitude, hope for justice yet realized, and responsibility to communities past, present and future.
-Critical spirituality in leadership honours the importance of self-awareness by inviting us to explore how our shadows, conscious and unconscious traumas, fears, insecurities, hidden desires and longings influence how and why we lead, and how we and why we engage in activism.
+Critical spirituality in leadership honours the role of spirituality and ancestral knowledges (Dantley, 2010; Frick, Parsons & Frick, 2019; Khalifa, Khalil, Marsh & Halloran, 2019).
+It also honours the importance of self-awareness by inviting us to explore how our conceptions of self in relation to others, connection to something greater than ourselves, experiences with the mysterious and the unknown, as well as our fantasies, conscious and unconscious traumas, fears, insecurities, hidden desires, and longings influence how and why we lead, and how we and why we engage in activism.
 This awareness encourages us to see the connections between our fragmented and whole selves, making space for us to examine our contradictions, our complexities, and our complicities.
-We might contemplate: “How might my ego mind perpetuate the very violence, inequity, and oppression that I seek to dismantle in the world?’
-(Shah, 2019).
-We might release illusions of certainty, control, comfort, and security, and we might see ourselves as “harmed and harming, more or less honest, more or less able to be conscious when triggered, more or less manipulative, more or less willing to take responsibility for our own change, more or less caught in patterns” (Hemphill, 2019).
-As such, critical spirituality prioritizes healing through embodied and contemplative practices that frees us from sources of separation.
-In this way, healing might be viewed as a leadership competency.
+We might contemplate: “How might my ego mind perpetuate the very violence, inequity, and oppression that I seek to dismantle in the world?”
+(Shah, 2019, p.
+51).
+We might release illusions of certainty, control, comfort, and security, and we might see ourselves as “harmed and harming, more or less honest, more or less able to be conscious when triggered, more or less manipulative, more or less willing to take responsibility for our own change, more or less caught in patterns” (Hemphill, 2019, para.
+6).
+As such, critical spirituality prioritizes healing through embodied and contemplative practices that free us from sources of separation and fragmentation.
+In this way, a commitment to self-awareness, inner knowing, and healing internalized and intergenerational trauma, oppression, and domination might be viewed as a leadership competency.

 While spirituality and faith are central to leadership practices, they are rarely acknowledged and examined.
-What do secularism and pluralism offer and foreclose?
-How might acknowledging spiritual and faith-based leadership practices disrupt taken-for granted assumptions of neutrality that mask Christian hegemony, settler colonialism and white supremacy?
-How might critical spirituality invite us into holding multiple and contradictory truths, simultaneously?
-Through an exploration of various, silenced expressions of faith and spirituality, we hope to bring light to subjugated knowledge systems and wisdom traditions and philosophies of leadership, as well as explore common characteristics of spiritual leadership across faiths.
-Finally, we hope to open a space for the celebration of our full humanity and belonging to each other.
+A spiritual practice in leadership is important to managing stress and remaining grounded in times of crisis, as well as leading in integrity with our highest values in systems that often ask us to lead in ways that distance us from ourselves (Shah et al., 2002).
+Through an exploration of various silenced expressions of faith and spirituality, we hope to bring light to subjugated knowledge systems and wisdom traditions and philosophies of leadership, as well as explore common characteristics of spiritual leadership across faiths.
+Finally, we seek to open a space for the celebration of our full humanity and belonging to each other.

 References